mongodb/docs/source/administration/configuration.rst

 - :setting:`dbpath` is ``/srv/mongodb``, which
   specifies where MongoDB will store its data files. ``/srv/mongodb`` and ``/var/lib/mongodb`` are popular locations.
-The user account that :option:`mongod` runs under will need read and write access to this directory.
+The user account that :program:`mongod` runs under will need read and write access to this directory.

 - :setting:`logpath` is ``/var/log/mongodb/mongod.log``
-  which is where :option:`mongod` will write its output.
-If you do not set this value, :option:`mongod` writes all output to standard output (e.g. ``stdout``.)
+  which is where :program:`mongod` will write its output.
+If you do not set this value, :program:`mongod` writes all output to standard output (e.g. ``stdout``.)

-- :setting:`logappend` is ``true``, which ensures that :option:`mongod` does not overwrite an existing log file following the server start operation.
+- :setting:`logappend` is ``true``, which ensures that :program:`mongod` does not overwrite an existing log file following the server start operation.

 - :setting:`journal` is ``true``, which enables
   :doc:`journaling </core/journaling>` which ensures single instance
   write-durability.
-64-bit builds of :option:`mongod` enable
+64-bit builds of :program:`mongod` enable
   :term:`journaling` by default.
 Thus, this setting may be redundant.

 Given the default configuration, some of these values may be